 Two term papers on philosophical bases of education.
+Or, Seminar presentation on a given topic.

-Course 213: Psychology of Learning and Development
+Course 213: Psychology of Learning and Development 70+30=100

-Unit I - How children learn and their suitable Learning Environment
+Unit I - How children learn and their suitable Learning Environment a.

-- a.
 Various modes of knowledge transmission (Knowledge centeredness).
 Who learns and how?
 (Learner- centeredness).
 What kind of environment enhances learning?
+(Environment centeredness).

-(Environment centeredness). - b.
+- b.
 How to decide whether effective learning is really occurring?
-(Assessment of Learning)
+(Assessment of Learning) - c.

-- c.
 The physical environment and the instructional time. - d.
 Neuroscience perspective of learning and development.